 - A smart-casual dress code gives you more options.
 A blazer, chinos and pair of leather brogues is ideal.

 - If you have a favorite tie you’d love to wear, go for it, but it’s usually okay to go without.
 A good compromise is to wear it for the baptism or christening ceremony but remove it for the party.

 - No matter the season, baptisms are joyous events, not stuffy business meetings.
 Go lighter and brighter than normal – especially if you’re the proud father or godfather!

 What do you think men should wear to a baptism or christening?
-Share your proud pics and join the discussion over on our Facebook page.
+Share your proud pics and join the discussion in the comments below.